This article is the sixth in a series reviewing Authorized: The Use & Misuse of the King James Bible.

 This is a fundamental flaw in Ward’s argument.
 Simply because modern English speakers do not speak in the King’s English, does not mean they cannot understand the King’s English.
 He uses Luke 14 to demonstrate that the KJV is written in a way that we do not speak any longer.
 Yet I fail to see how this is relevant at all.
 Let’s take a look at verse 1:

 “And it came to pass, as he went into the house of one of the chief Pharisees to eat bread on the sabbath day, that they watched him.”

 It is true that we do not say “and it came to pass” in our daily speech, but does that mean we cannot understand what that means?
 We don’t use the term “eat bread” to mean “mealtime,” but we do say “break bread” to mean the same thing.
 The question that needs to be answered is not, “Is the KJV vernacular English,” it is, “Can the English of the KJV be understood?”
 More importantly, Ward fails to comment on the fact that our daily speech is not typically narrative, it is conversational.
 Most of what we say is not structured like the genres found in the Bible in any translation.
 The genre of Luke is not conversational, it is narrative.
 The phrase “and it came to pass” is found in all sorts of modern literature, including writings by J.R.R Tolkein.

 Ward is actually arguing that if a Bible translation is not written in our conversational English, it must be updated or retired.
-The ESV does not pass this test either.
+If this is the case, the ESV does not pass this test either.
 Take for example Matthew 12:44.